Meet our staff and leadership team

 - Facility Maintenance

-JUSTIN NIELSON: SCHOOL ADMINISTRATOR
+JUSTIN NIELSON: PROGRAM ADMINISTRATOR

 Justin Nielson was one of the founders when White River Academy was established in July 2002 and currently serves as a member of the board of directors.
 As school administrator, he is committed and responsible for fostering the tone of the Academy by making insightful decisions which impact parents, staff members, and students in positive ways.
 Justin Nielson was instrumental in developing the Academy’s standards, goals, policies and procedures as found in the Academy’s Mission Statement.
 He greatly enjoys working with people and has been very supportive of all the staff members, including counselors, shift managers, staff members and teachers.